-Recordings were completed over the span of multiple weeks, from mid-July to mid-October 2017.
+Video was recorded for a 24-hour period, typically on both a Thursday and a Saturday for each location listed.
+Recordings were completed over the span of multiple weeks, mostly from mid-July to mid-October 2017, except along W. 30th Avenue, which were completed in mid-November 2018.
 Video was uploaded for computer analysis of pedestrian and bicycle counts at each location.
 After results were obtained, multiple peak 15-minute intervals were checked for quality assurance.